List of Digimon Adventure characters: Digital World

 An Ultimate-level cyborg Digimon whom the DigiDestined meet in a factory on File Island, he is possessed by a Black Gear, but Kabuterimon destroys it.
-Later, Andromon aids the DigiDestined in their fight against the Dark Masters.
+Later, Andromon aids the DigiDestined in their fight against the Dark Masters when reuniting with them in Machinedramon's territory.
 In Digimon Adventure 02, Andromon is possessed by a Dark Ring, but comes across Tai, T.K., and Kari in a domed city, each face activating part of his old memory, which he recalls as a photograph he took of their last meeting four years ago.
 After breaking free from the Dark Ring, Andromon destroys the Dark Spire and remains in the domed city to reprogram the Guardromon that were controlled by the Dark Rings.
 In the 2020 series, Andromon was brainwashed by a Soundbirdmon, and attacks Izzy, Mimi, Palmon, Tai, and Agumon.
 Palmon becomes Lillymon and defeats Andromon.